 Within my own artistic process, I try to find the basic geometric shapes and proportion of the painting.
 Then, I block in the shadow shapes, lay in color, and refine.
 Hue, value, chroma and drawing are all equally important elements.
 If you neglect one element, you could adversely affect the others.

 For a painting to be successful it must remain a cohesive unit.
-Clarity of thought from inception to completion is a sign of a strong work, and I maintain this principle in all my art classes in my atelier.
+Clarity of thought from inception to completion is a sign of a strong work.
+I maintain this principle in all my art classes in my atelier.

 A painting or drawing is a still moment captured over time.
-It is the experience of observation recorded in the elements of color, tone, shape, and composition.
+It is the experience of observing the elements of color, tone, shape, and composition.
 Together, these elements can express the most complicated subjects in the simplest way.

-How an Art Student learns in my Traditional Art School
+How an Art Student learns in my Atelier

 When studying from both nature and life, an art student can train the eye to be perceptive and selective.
 The student can then produce a work that achieves a tactile reality, sense of dimension, depth, and an acute precision to drawing